Metabolic dysfunction–associated steatotic liver disease: Prognosis

 The average progression rate from one stage of liver fibrosis to the next in those with MASH is estimated to be seven years.
 The course of progression varies with different clinical manifestations among individuals.
 Fibrosis in those with MASH progressed more rapidly than in those with MASLD.
-The risk of cirrhosis, liver cancer, liver specific death and overall death is higher in those with MASH as compared to MASLD.
-All cause mortality in those with MASH is 25.5 deaths per 1000 person years, and liver specific mortality is 11.7 deaths per 1000 person years.
+The risk of cirrhosis, liver cancer, liver-specific death, and overall death is higher in those with MASH as compared to MASLD.
+All-cause mortality in those with MASH is 25.5 deaths per 1000 person-years.
+Liver-specific mortality is 11.7 deaths per 1000 person-years.
 In one study that examined people over 15 years, 11% of those with MASH developed cirrhosis as compared to less than 1% of people with MASLD.
 Other estimates have shown that MASLD and MASH were found to worsen with cirrhosis in respectively 2–3% and 15–20% of the people over a 10–20 year period.
 Obesity predicts a worse long-term outcome than for lean individuals.
-In the Asia-Pacific region, about 25% of MASLD cases progress to MASH under three years, but only a low proportion (3.7%) develop advanced liver fibrosis.
+In the Asia-Pacific region, about 25% of MASLD cases progress to MASH within three years, but only a low proportion (3.7%) develop advanced liver fibrosis.
 An international study showed that people with MASLD with advanced fibrosis had a 10-year survival rate of 81.5%.

 MASLD is a risk factor for liver fibrosis, hypertension, chronic kidney disease, atrial fibrillation, myocardial infarction, ischemic stroke, and death from cardiovascular causes based on very-low to low-quality evidence from observational studies.
 MASLD increases the risk of diabetes by 2.2 to 3.4 times.
-Although MASLD can cause cirrhosis, liver failure and liver cancer, most deaths among people with MASLD are attributable to cardiovascular disease.
+Although MASLD can cause cirrhosis, liver failure, and liver cancer, most deaths among people with MASLD are attributable to cardiovascular disease.
 According to a meta-analysis of 34,000 people with MASLD over seven years, these individuals have a 65% increased risk of developing fatal or nonfatal cardiovascular events when compared to those without MASLD.

 MASLD and MASH increase the risk of liver cancer.
 Cirrhosis and liver cancer induced by MASLD or MASH were the second cause of liver transplantation in the US in 2017, with MASLD or MASH expected to overtake alcohol related liver disease as the most common indication for a liver transplantation in the future.
 People with MASH cirrhosis have an increased risk of liver cancer.
 The rate of liver cancer associated with MASH increased fourfold between 2002 and 2012 in the US, which is more than any other cause of liver cancer.
 MASLD constitutes the third most common risk factor for liver cancer.
 Cirrhosis is found in only about 50% of people with MASLD and with liver cancer, so liver cancer may occur without cirrhosis being present.
 MASLD and MASH also increase the risk of non-liver cancers, especially cancers of the gastrointestinal tract such as colon cancer.

 MASLD is a precursor of metabolic syndrome, although a bidirectional influence is possible.
 The presence and stage of fibrosis are the strongest prognostic factors for liver-related events and mortality, in particular for MASLD.